Skip to main content

 1. Open the course containing Submit cards

-2. Navigate to the Statistics or Analytics tab
+2. Navigate to the Analytics tab

 3. Find the Submit card section